wickedOne/gitlab-perl-helpers/doc/PHPUnit.md

 the following environment variable is used by the coverage2codeowner script
 - `MIN_COVERAGE` (optional): minimum coverage required for the job to succeed. defaults to 0.1
+- `PHPUNIT_BASELINE` (optional): filepath of file containing paths to files and / or directories which are within the defined code space, but should be ignored while calculating coverage statistics.

 ### assumptions